With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 While all of the above may have been true, more recent research paints a picture of the short-faced bear as an omnivore, with a diet similar to modern brown bears.
 It would have been an opportunist and a generalist, taking prey items, stealing kills made by other hunters, and foraging for grasses, berries, grubs, and other nutrition.

 Arctodus Simus vs Humans

 While some researchers are now projecting an earlier date, the Clovis People have long been regarded as the first North Americans.
-This Native American culture dates back around 13,000 years, making then contemporaries of the giant short-faced bear.
+This Native American culture dates back around 13,000 years, making them contemporaries of the giant short-faced bear.
 If people came to North America even sooner, they certainly would have contended with this Pleistocene monster.

 In other words, for at least a couple of thousand years, maybe more, humans and Arctodus shared the continent.
 It’s easy to imagine that any encounters likely would not have ended well for the humans.

 However, while unfortunate early humans may have been occasional prey, they were also competition.
 Many researchers believe the expansion of human hunting throughout the Americas likely led to the extinction of North America’s large animals at the end of the last ice age.

 Where the Americas once held a diversity of predators and prey similar to modern Africa, with the introduction of humans many species declined or disappeared.
 Humans, as well as the evolution of smaller brown bears, likely played a role in the demise of the short-faced bear.

 During its day the short-faced bear was a nightmare for any prey or competitor unlucky enough to cross its path.
 Were it alive today we would be wise to give it a wide berth.